murkl/arch-os/runtime/README.md

 read from `LC_ALL`, `LC_MESSAGES` or `LANG`.

 **`language:`** ties it to one of the tree's own answers instead.
-The value is matched against the catalogs the way a machine's own locale is — `de_DE` is German — so a tree that asks where a machine is has asked which language it
+The value is matched against the catalogs the way a machine's own locale is (`de_DE` is German) so a tree that asks where a machine is has asked which language it
 speaks: the opening page of languages is not shown, and neither is the language row in the settings.